Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

-Both parent breeds are known to be strong, confident canines, who do well in loving family homes.
+Both Beagle mix parent breeds are known to be strong, confident canines who do well in loving family homes.

-Like the Bagel hybrid dog, Beagle Pits are rather rare.
+Like the Beagle mix breeds in general, Beagle Pits are rather rare.

-If you have your heart set on one of these unique mixes, it may be worth checking the local rescue shelter, as this is where they are most commonly found.
+If you have your heart set on one of these unique mixes, it may be worth checking the local rescue shelter, as this is where these mix-breeds are most commonly found.

-When acquiring a Beagle Pit, socialization will be important to ensure they have many friendly encounters with other dogs, producing a happy puppy.
+When acquiring a Beagle Pit, socialization will be important to ensure they have many friendly encounters with other dogs, producing a happy Beagle mix puppy.

-Beagles and Pitbulls both have an excellent sense of smell, and as a result, this hybrid will often spend an entire walk with their nose to the ground!
+Both breeds Beagle parents, Beagles, and Pitbulls, have an excellent sense of smell, and as a result, this Beagle mix will often spend an entire walk with their nose to the ground!

 9. Fox-A-Bee (Beagle x Smooth Fox Terrier)

-Affectionately known as the Fox-A-Bee this dog is a cross between a Smooth Fox Terrier and Beagle.
+Affectionately known as the Fox-A-Bee, this mix breed is a cross between a Smooth Fox Terrier and Beagle.

-Fox-A-Bee’s are known for their active nature and are generally considered to need more exercise than a typical dog (at least 60 minutes of exercise daily).
+Fox-A-Bees are known for their active nature and are generally considered to need more exercise than a typical dog (at least 60 minutes of exercise daily) and Beagles in general.

-Known for their impulsive and quick nature, these mixes are prone to very speedy decision making, making them a handful for inexperienced owners.
+Known for their impulsive and quick nature, these Beagle crosses are prone to very speedy decision-making, making them a handful for inexperienced owners.

 Not only are they quick, Fox-A-Bees are loud too!
-This can make them somewhat territorial and are likely to bark at any noise in close proximity.
+Making this Beagle mix somewhat territorial and are likely to bark at any noise in close proximity.

-When looking to purchase a Fox-A-Bee, this may be something to consider if you have neighbors in close proximity (especially if they make a lot of noise).
+When looking to purchase a Fox-A-Bee Beagle Mix, this may be something to consider if you have neighbors in close proximity.

 8. Meagle (Beagle x Miniature Pinscher)

-The Meagle is a mix between a Beagle and Miniature Pinscher which results in a high spirited and energetic dog, often found bouncing off the walls.
+The Meagle is a mix between a Beagle and a Miniature Pinscher which results in a high spirited and energetic Breeds Beagle, often found bouncing off the walls.

-This breed is not known to be overly friendly towards children on first encounter, and so if you were hoping to have this dog as a family pet lots of socialization will be required.
+This Beagle mix breed is not known to be overly friendly towards children on the first encounter, and so if you were hoping to have this one as a family pet lots of socialization will be required.

 Beyond this, Meagles get on very well with all people.
 They tend to be very warm with strangers and get on very well with other dogs too.

-This pooch loves playtime, they are quite happy to spend their days playing chase and tug with other dogs!
+It’s a Beagle cross that loves playtime; they are quite happy to spend their days playing chase and tug-of-war with other dogs!

-Because of their high energy, and love of play, this crossbreed does better in larger homes with yards where they can run around and let out their zoomies.
+Because of their high energy, and love of play, this Beagle mix does better in larger homes with yards where they can run around and let out their zoomies.

-Their play instinct can also make for a tricky recall, so you should try using recall toys to encourage them to come back to you and give them a good game to reward their good behavior.
+Their play instinct can also make for a tricky recall, so you should try using recall toys to encourage your Beagle cross to come back to you and give them a good game to reward their good behavior.

-The Meagle is a loving, energetic and fun dog who does well in a suburban environment where these clever canines are a great match for any home with older children.
+The Meagle is a loving, energetic, and fun dog who does well in a suburban environment where these clever mixed breeds will be a great match for any home with older children.